Skip page header and navigation

 Blog posts

 We know that digital and AI technologies are transforming the world of work and that today’s workforce will need to learn new skills and learn to continually adapt as new occupations emerge.
-We also know that the COVID-19 crisis has accelerated this transformation.
+We also know that the COVID-19 pandemic accelerated this transformation.
 The need for manual and physical skills, as well as basic cognitive ones, will decline, but demand for technological, social, and emotional, and higher cognitive skills will grow.
 Therefore, the priorities of leaders for the year ahead must shift to ensuring top talent not only stays with the company but that their skills can evolve quickly enough to stay competitive.

 In this article, we explore the changing conversation around skills, how power skills are replacing soft skills and why they are the key to future-proofing your company, how to empower employees with tactical skills to gain competitive advantage and why tech skills are intrinsic to modern-day business strategy.
 The purpose of this piece?
 To reframe the conversation, showcasing that fostering an ‘always on’ learning culture is essential to addressing skills gaps and creating productive, high achieving and, most importantly, sustainable workforces of the future.